-The Board adopted the 2011 Plan on September 16, 2011 and, on October 5, 2011 and October 31, 2011, adopted amendments to such plan.
+The Board adopted the 2011 Plan on September 16, 2011 and, on October 5, 2011, adopted an amendment to such plan.
 The 2011 Plan will become effective when and if approved by the Company's shareholders.
 Awards of incentive options may be granted under the 2011 Plan until ten years after Board approval.
 No awards may be granted under the 2011 Plan after the date that is ten years from the date of shareholder approval.